-The Separate Sciences are 3 stand-alone qualifications: Biology, Chemistry and Physics GCSEs.
 Students study a range of key scientific concepts and learn how scientific knowledge is obtained and used - i.e. how Science really works.

-Students will receive a distinct grade on the 9 to 1 scale for each of the three subjects.
+Students will receive a separate 9-1 grade for each of the three subjects.

-There is no coursework or controlled assessment but there will be 24 core practicals that students that will be examined in the final papers.
-There is a high Maths content (up to 30% in the Physics papers) and students will be required to memorise certain Physics equations and parts of the Periodic table.
+The 24 core practicals are examined in the final papers.
+There is a high Maths content (up to 30% in the physics papers) and students will be required to memorise certain physics equations and parts of the pPeriodic table.